Stability of Rellich-Sobolev type inequality involving Hardy term for bi-Laplacian: Stability of Rellich-Sobolev inequality

 where $\nu_3>2^{**}-1$ is independent of $\lambda$ given as in Theorem \ref{propep}.
-The main ingredient in the proof of Theorem \ref{thmprt} is contained in the lemma below, where the behavior near extremals set $\mathcal{M}_\mu$ is studied.
+The main ingredient in the proof of Theorem \ref{thmprt} is contained in the lemma below, where the behavior near extremals set $\mathcal{M}_\mu$ will be studied.

 \begin{lemma} Suppose $N\geq 5$ and $0<\mu<N-4$.
-Then for any sequence $\{u_n\}\subset \mathcal{E}_\mu\backslash \mathcal{M}_\mu$ satisfying $\inf\limits_n\|u_n\|_\mu>0$ and $\inf\limits_{v\in \mathcal{M}_\mu}\|u_n-v\|_\mu\to 0$, it holds that
+Then for any sequence $\{u_n\}\subset \mathcal{E}_\mu\backslash \mathcal{M}_\mu$ satisfying $\inf_n\|u_n\|_\mu>0$ and $\inf_{v\in \mathcal{M}_\mu}\|u_n-v\|_\mu\to 0$, it holds that

 where $\nu_2=2^{**}-1<\nu_3$ are given as in Theorem \ref{propep}. \end{lemma}